It’s the simple, powerful, time-tested tool that could save you from the apocalypse.

 So, as long as COVID-19 remains a threat, employers need to do the following:

-1. Have employees work from home.
+1. Isolate employees and have them work from home.

 3. Ensure employees wash their hands and sanitize surfaces frequently.